k8sgpt-ai/k8sgpt-operator/AUTO_REMEDIATION.md

 Mutations are custom resources that hold the state and intent for mutating resources in the cluster.
 Eventually this will be compatible with a GitOps process ( you can pull the mutations out of cluster and re-apply).

+## Rollback

+Deleting a mutation will revert the applied changes to the cluster resource.